-Fargreen enables the farming community by introducing sustainable, community-based green agriculture techniques and allows the urban community through green consumption.
+Fargreen enables the farming community by introducing sustainable, community-based green agriculture techniques and allows the urban community to green consumption.

 It uses the environmentally friendly closed-loop production method, benefiting local farmers and eliminating waste.
 Fargreen's inclusive business model involves buying rice straws from local farmers (to stop them from being burned) and engaging the farmers in growing high-quality edible mushrooms using rice straw as the only substrate.
 After the mushrooms are harvested, they are shipped to Fargreen's processing and packaging center and then delivered to customers under the Fargreen brand.
 Besides mushroom cultivation, they also support farmers in setting up a sustainable garden to grow veggies and rear honey bees.

 So far, 570 tons of rice straw have been saved from burning, equivalent to 588 garbage trucks of waste recycled instead of landfilled.
-The exact amount prevents the emission of methane equivalent to 1094 trees grown in 10 years.
-Just in new crops, it was possible to generate 136k USD from the different activities developed.
-Fargreen works with 150 farmers where five were trained as local leaders, each representing 50 community farmers.
+The exact amount prevents methane emission, equivalent to 1094 trees grown in 10 years.
+It was possible to generate 136k USD from the different activities developed in new crops.
+Fargreen works with 150 farmers, where five were trained as local leaders, each representing 50 community farmers.
 The generated income from other produce has reduced migration to the cities by those community farmers.

 The Harvest Fund's (THF) mission is to better the lives of Zambian women through improved income and food and nutrition security.
-The Harvest Fund is a nonprofit social enterprise that works by introducing agricultural training and solar-powered technologies that will improve agricultural productivity and household income.
+The Harvest Fund is a nonprofit social enterprise that introduces agricultural training and solar-powered technologies to improve agricultural productivity and household income.
 In addition, their goal is to cultivate independence and improve the overall livelihood environment.

 They provide access to solar-powered irrigation systems and solar power refrigerators to cultivate and store crops and vegetables.
 On top of the technology, they provide innovative training to make them climate-resilient.
 Apart from that, they provide market access that farmers are taken seriously.
 Together, the technologies, the training, and market access will enable farmers to grow more, earn more and stay resilient.
 With more yields and income, the farmers have access to a greater variety of proteins and meals, ultimately bettering their nutrition intake.
 In addition, each cohort is provided agricultural training, loan options, and technologies introduced over three years for easy adoption and repayment.